Blasting Obama on Libya and Egypt, Romney accused of opportunism

 Reince Preibus, chairman of the Republican National Committee, said on Twitter on Tuesday night that "Obama sympathizes with attackers in Egypt.
 Sad and pathetic."

-Anthony Cordesman, a military analyst at the Center for Strategic and International Studies, cautioned against political overreactions to foreign events.
+Anthony Cordesman, a military analyst at the Centre for Strategic and International Studies, cautioned against political overreactions to foreign events.

 "It may be the duty of an opposition candidate to criticize and challenge, but not at the cost of America's strategic interests, lasting relations with key nations in the Middle East, or somehow making this an issue that puts Christian against Muslim or the West against the Arab world," he said.